-Kawhi Leonard scores 25 points, Raptors beat Lakers 111-98
+Raptors beat Lakers, LeBron struggling with limited minutes

+TORONTO (AP) — LeBron James is finding it hard to stay chill about his season-ending cool down.

-TORONTO (AP) — Kawhi Leonard scored 25 points, Norman Powell had 20 and the Toronto Raptors beat the Los Angeles Lakers 111-98 on Thursday night.
+Kawhi Leonard scored 25 points, Norman Powell had 20 and the Toronto Raptors beat James and the Los Angeles Lakers 111-98 on Thursday night.

-LeBron James scored 29 points and Alex Caruso had a career-high 16 for Los Angeles.
+James scored 29 points and Alex Caruso had a career-high 16 for Los Angeles.
 The struggling Lakers lost for the sixth time in seven games, further denting their fading playoff hopes.

+Earlier this month, after consulting with James’ personal trainer, the Lakers said James would play limited minutes the rest of the season, and might sit out one of any back-to-back games

+“It’s challenging for me mentally, because I’m so accustomed to being out on the floor, especially when I’m healthy,” James said.
+“This is the direction they wanted to go the remainder of the season, given the lack of success we’ve had with our ball club.”

 Pascal Siakam scored 16 points and Marc Gasol added 15 to help Toronto win its ninth consecutive meeting with the Lakers, extending a franchise record.
 The Raptors have not lost to the Lakers since Nov.
 30, 2014.
 They also set a franchise record with their 20th victory of the season against a Western Conference opponent.